-Step Two: Applicants are contacted by their local Air Force recruiter who sets up an in-person prescreen interview to determine the applicant's eligibility to enlist in the U.S. Air Force.
+Step Two: Applicants contact their local Air Force recruiter who sets up a prescreen interview to determine the applicant's eligibility to enlist in the U.S. Air Force.

 Step Three: Applicants who pass the initial prescreening are invited to a live audition.
 They are asked to perform various prepared compositions and to demonstrate outstanding ensemble skills and music theory knowledge.
 Note: Those invited to the audition travel at their own expense.

 If you are found musically qualified and are the best candidate, you will be offered a position with one of our Air Force bands.
 Normally, the position will be with the Air Force band you audition for; however, you could be assigned to an Air Force band with a greater need for your instrument upon your graduation from basic training.